-The long-term expected rate of return on pension plan investments was determined using a log-normal distribution analysis in which best estimated future real rates of return (expected nominal returns, net of pension plan investments expense and the assumed rate of inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected nominal returns, net of pension plan investments expense and the assumed rate of inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 The most recent target asset allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

 Asset Class Target Allocation Long-term Expected Real Rate of Return

-Domestic Equity 27.00 % 4.90
+Domestic Equity 27.00 % 4.90 %

 International Equity 22.00 4.75

 Global Equity 12.00 5.00

-Fixed Income 20.00 1.50
+Fixed Income 20.00 0.50

 Real Estate 10.00 4.00

 Private Equity 8.00 6.25

-Cash 1.00 0.25
+Cash 1.00 0.00

-Total %
+Total 100.00 %